johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ## Reaping Child Processes and Avoiding Zombies
 When a child process terminates, `wait()` signals to the operating system that it has completed.
 This permits the operating system to *reap* the process.
 In turn, freeing system resources used to maintain the process' state (e.g. process control block).

-If `wait()` is not called the child process still runs until it terminates.
+If `wait()` is not called, the child process still runs until it terminates.
 However, it will continue to consume system resources because it was not reaped.
 This is referred to as a *zombie* state.
 For processes that have long-running times and spawn multiple children throughout their execution, they must reap their children to prevent resource leaks.

 ## Additional Reading & Sources
 [http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf)